jbossdemocentral/bpms-rewards-demo/README.md

 This project is pre-loaded into the JBoss BPM Suite, after starting it you can login, examine the rule, process, and data model from within the various product components.

+After claiming the user task as a manager (to approve or deny the award), if task completion takes longer than 2 minutes it will te reassigned back into the group so other managers can claim it.
+The short time frame of 2 minutes is for demo purposes, should talk about days to complete instead as if a manager that claimed a task got sick and failed to complete the claimed task.

 There is a workshop [available online](http://bpmworkshop-onthe.rhcloud.com) that will show you how to build this demo from scratch.